 Most people start with recycling; after that, we focus on reducing our waste.
 One of my first purchases was reusable lunch containers, and one of my most popular YouTube videos is a comparison of Planet Box vs. Pottery Barn.
 You can see how I packed reduced waste lunches here.

 Next, I replaced the plastic zipper-style baggies that many of us use for our kid’s lunches in with reusable waterproof bags for snack and sandwich packing.
 Replacing sandwich and snack bags is an easy way to eliminate plastic waste.

-I like that theEcotopia bags are latex free, phthalate free, lead-free and have a cotton exterior.
+The reusable sandwich bags are latex-free, phthalate-free, lead-free, and have a cotton exterior.
 The lining is food safe and waterproof, yet they are washer and dryer safe.